FactorySimPy/FactorySimPy/docs/examples.md

 In this section, we present examples that demonstrate how to use factorysimpy

 A simple example to connect a machine to an input buffer and output buffer and to simulate item flow through them.
-Here, all the delays(inter_arrival_time, processing_delay) are constant values and out_edge_selection and out_edge_selection are generator functions that are available in the package.
+Here, all the delays(inter_arrival_time, processing_delay) are constant values and out_edge_selection and out_edge_selection uses the generator functions that are available in the package ("FIRST").
+The function name can be passed as a string.
+See [API](api_ref_main_page.md) for the details of all the available functions.

 ```python
 import factorysimpy